Vishaal-MK/Portrait-Segmentation-on-CelebA/README.md

 1. Train with images having higher background complexity to better segment portraits.
 2. Train with bigger images (chose smaller images to reduce training time).
 3. Add more layers akin to the model presented in the paper.

+Experimented with FCN-8 (VGG-16 backbone) but could never quite get it to perform well and the model was way too complex to train multiple times.
+Should try simplifying the model and using different backbone architechtures.
+Portrait FCN has some very good results I'd like to explore.

 ---